monarch-initiative/mondo/docs/editors-guide/robot-commands.md

 `robot repair -i mondo-edit.obo -o mondo-edit-repaired.obo`

+**Diff:**
-This will generate a new file `mondo-edit-repaired.obo`.
-You can compare this with the original file (either using unix `diff` or [robot diff](diff)).
+You can compare this with the original file by running this command: diff mondo-edit.obo mondo-edit-repaired.obo

+or this command:
+diff -u mondo-edit.obo mondo-edit-repaired.obo

 If the changes that were made look good then you can simply replace the source file with the repaired file (`mv results/repaired.owl need-of-repair.owl`).

 By default, annotation axioms are not migrated to replacement classes.
 However, this can be enabled for a list of annotation properties passed either as arguments to `--annotation-property` or in a term file `--annotation-properties-file`: